toksaitov/ips-arch-project/Readme.md

 ## Compilation and Usage

 1. Get access to a Linux machine running on a Skylake CPU.
+You can use lab machines or a dedicated test server at `arch.auca.space`.
+The same credentials as from the `auca.space` server can be used to login into it.

 2. Ensure that the machine has `git`, `make`, `gcc`, and `gdb` installed.